1120 SW Fifth Avenue, Portland, OR 97204

-Three improvement projects are currently being planned for Lents Park; a turf soccer field with lighting, playground and ADA access improvements, and Walker Stadium.
-Each project has a different funding source and timeline, and each will be guided by the Lents Park Master Plan completed in 2011.
+Three projects have created improvements at Lents Park: a new turf soccer field, renovated playground and ADA access improvements, and Walker Stadium improvements.
+Each project had a different funding source and timeline, and each was guided by the Lents Park Master Plan completed in 2011.

 Portland Parks & Recreation (PP&R) and Under Armour announced plans in early July 2015 to move forward with a significant partnership to enhance recreational opportunities for Portlanders.

-The athletic apparel and footwear leader and PP&R will team up to enhance athletic facilities within the PP&R system.
-Lents Park has been identified as a likely option for field improvements.
+The athletic apparel and footwear leader and PP&R teamed up to enhance athletic facilities within the PP&R system.
+Lents Park was identified as a perfect candidate for field improvements.

-The project may include many areas of priority identified in the Lents Park Master Plan which was developed by the community and adopted by City Council in 2011.
-Preliminary plans for the project include the installation of a turf soccer field and field lighting.
-The addition of these community-approved features will impact the existing gazebo.
-As part of the PP&R and Under Armour community engagement process, residents will be provided an opportunity to provide feedback on the future use of the gazebo.
-Under Armour, PP&R, and the community will work together to ensure that the improvements to the site provide benefit to all Portlanders and site users.
+The project included many areas of priority identified in the Lents Park Master Plan which was developed by the community and adopted by City Council in 2011.
+The addition of the new turf soccer field, a community-approved feature from the Master Plan, required the removal of the existing gazebo.
+As part of the PP&R and Under Armour community engagement process, residents were provided an opportunity to provide feedback on the future use of the gazebo.
+Under Armour, PP&R, and the community worked together to ensure that the improvements to the site provide benefit to all Portlanders and site users.

 In March 2015, Rose City Baseball, LLC, Portland Parks & Recreation (PP&R), and the Portland Development Commission (PDC) announced that baseball is returning to the City of Portland with a new college wood-bat team based in east Portland.
-The City and the Great West League are partnering to bring Portland’s new baseball team, the Portland Pickles, to Walker Stadium in PP&R’s Lents Park for the 2016 season.
+The City and the Great West League partnered to bring Portland’s new baseball team, the Portland Pickles, to Walker Stadium in PP&R’s Lents Park.

-The new Walker Stadium will have a capacity of 1,500, including group event areas.
+The new Walker Stadium has a capacity of 1,500, including group event areas.
 The stadium in PP&R’s Lents Park was constructed in 1956.
 It is located within easy reach of mass transit and major freeways.
-Walker Stadium will cater to fans’ enjoyment of professional-style baseball with amenities including multiple concession stands, a playground and group event areas.
+Walker Stadium caters to fans’ enjoyment of professional-style baseball with amenities including multiple concession stands, a playground and group event areas.

-The Pickles will play thirty home games per sixty game season.
-The team will pay rent to the City, clean the stadium, and provide security during games.
-Outside of the dates set aside for the team, the stadium will be open for permitted play by anyone who reserves it.
+The Pickles play thirty home games per sixty game season.
+The team pays rent to the City, cleans the stadium, and provides security during games.
+Outside of the dates set aside for the team, the stadium is open for permitted play by anyone who reserves it.

 Public Involvement Coordinators